matatossa/project-sbar-flutter/backend/e-learn/E2E.md

 # UI E2E Tests (Selenium)

 The Selenium-based tests are opt-in so they do not run during a normal `mvn test`.
-Enable them when you have the UI stack running.
+Enable them only when the backend/minio stack is up.

 ## Prerequisites
 - Google Chrome installed (WebDriverManager downloads the matching driver automatically).